litmuschaos/litmus-docs/website/docs/user-guides/create-infrastructure.md

 ## 1. Go to the Infrastructure section

-Navigate to the `/environments` page (Environments on the left nav), and click on the environment you wish to install the chaos infrastructure in:
+Navigate to the `/environments` page (**Environments** sidebar option on the left nav), and click on the Environment you wish to install the chaos infrastructure in:

 <img src={require('../assets/user-guides/infrastructure/create-infrastructure/step-1.png').default} />

 ## 2. Enable Chaos

-Click on the `Enable Chaos` button:
+Click on the **Enable Chaos** button:

 <img src={require('../assets/user-guides/infrastructure/create-infrastructure/step-2.png').default} />

 ## 3. Add details of the Infrastructure

-Add the details of the infrastructure such as the name, description and tags, then click on the `Next` button:
+Add the details of the infrastructure such as the name, description and tags, then click on the **Next** button:

 <img src={require('../assets/user-guides/infrastructure/create-infrastructure/step-3.png').default} />